at-github/nvim/README.md

 - [ ] max line length highlight
 - [ ] nice & robust setting for tags
 - [ ] smart indentation on paste from clipboard
-- [ ] keep columns for gitsigns
+- [ ] keep column width for gitsigns
+  - when line was deleted, or after add to stage
 - [ ] On open jump line of the history

 ### With plugin
 - [ ] succed to put plugin config in a separate file